Respace-io/irons-jewelry-docs/_tabs/atlas api.md

 In order to differentiate when the API should bake a new model for you, you must implement `AssetHandler#modelId`.
 You have the same parameters as `AssetHandler#makeBakedModelPreparations`, because these methods are used in tandem.
 You should implement an alogrithm that produces a unique and deterministic value for every unique model to display.
 For example, if your model is driven by an item component, the id should be the item component's hash code.
+This ID is stored in conjunction with your modid, so you do not need to worry about competing ids with other mods (only yourself).

 ## Model Loader

 Atlas API provides a custom item model geometry loader to acess your dynamic sprites: `atlas_api:dynamic_model` In order to actually use the dynamic baking features of your `AssetHandler`, you must use this geometry loader in your item model definitions, and give it the registered name of your asset handler under the `handler` field.
 For example, as per our [example registered handler](/atlas-api/#asset-handler):

 ```json
 {
   "parent": "minecraft:item/generated",